EXHIBIT B DATA PRIVACY ADDENDUM

-If the Agreement is terminated, Summit Learning shall dispose of all of Partner School's Personally Identifiable Information contained in Student Data pursuant to Section 4.6.
+If the Agreement is terminated, Gradient Learning shall dispose of all of Partner School's Personally Identifiable Information contained in Student Data pursuant to Section 4.6.

 6.4 Priority of Agreements

 This Data Privacy Addendum shall govern the treatment of Student Data.
-With respect to the treatment of Student Data, in the event there is conflict between the terms of this Data Privacy Addendum and the Program Agreement, the Terms of Service, or any other agreement between the Partner School and Summit Learning, the terms of this Data Privacy Addendum shall apply and take precedence.
-Except as described in this paragraph, all other provisions of the Program Agreement shall remain in effect.
+With respect to the treatment of Student Data, in the event there is conflict between the terms of this Data Privacy Addendum and the Program Agreement, the Terms of Service, or any other agreement between the Partner School and Gradient Learning, the terms of this Data Privacy Addendum shall apply and take precedence.
+Except as described in this paragraph, all other provisions of the Program Agreement and Terms of Service shall remain in effect.

-All notices or other communication required or permitted to be given hereunder must be sent to Partner School or Summit Learning, as applicable, as provided in the Program Agreement.
+All notices or other communication required or permitted to be given hereunder must be sent to Partner School or Gradient Learning, as applicable, as provided in the Program Agreement.